lmanul/424/index.md

 to exercise any of the powers set forth in subdivisions (g), (h), (i) and (o) of Section 2 of Article II.

-Section 16.
-Other Committees.
-The Board of Managers may by resolution create such other committees as it shall deem appropriate and such committees shall have such powers and authority as the Board of Managers shall vest therein. ~“<e members of any such committee, at least one of whom shal= e designated by the Sponsor or a Sponsor-designee, 30 long as a Sponsor or Sponsor-designee has the right to designate ar it of the Board, shall be appointed by the President of
+### Section 16.
+Other Committees

+ The Board of Managers may by resolution create such other committees as it shall deem appropriate and such committees shall have such powers and authority as the Board of Managers shall vest therein. ~e members of any such committee, at least one of whom shal= e designated by the Sponsor or a Sponsor-designee, 30 long as a Sponsor or Sponsor-designee has the right to designate ar it of the Board, shall be appointed by the President of